On Air Music To Sunrise All the top tunes and some classics songs, with news, sport, entertainment and business updates. Email 2:00am - 7:00am

 Listen Live Listen

-Come From Away at the Mayflower Theatre - Review
+Come From Away at Mayflower Theatre - Review

 I love a musical.
 I’m very handy on a pub quiz if a round on musicals comes up.
 But Come From Away was entirely new to me: I didn’t listen to the soundtrack ahead of time and I knew very little about the production.
 I think going in to it blind helped me be totally swept up in this show’s charm.
 This is a beautiful show, practically glowing with joy and the palpable sense of camaraderie between the cast.
 I loved it.